-Participate in a self-guided tour to engage in the Sustainable Achievements of Purdue University.
-Use the ‘Sustainability Built-In
+This page allows you to participate in a self-guided tour to engage in the Sustainable Achievements of Purdue University.
+Use the ‘Sustainability Built-In’

 to discover plants on campus, environmental stewardship on campus, historic landmarks, and other landscape features which symbolize the history and traditions of Purdue.

 What is LEED® - Leadership in Energy and Environmental Design (LEED) is a set of rating systems for the design, construction, operation, and maintenance of green buildings, homes and neighborhoods.

 Gatewood/Mechanical Engineering – LEED Gold

 France A. Cordova Recreational Sports Center – LEED Gold

 Krach Leadership Center – LEED Gold

 LEED-EB (LEED – Existing Buildings: O+M) - A rating system released in Oct.
 2004 for Existing Buildings; this program is geared towards rewarding buildings for ongoing green maintenance and facilities practices.

 What is Green Globes ® - Green Globes for New Construction (Green Globes-NC) uses two stages for assessment and certification.
 The preliminary assessment occurs after concept design when construction documents are available, while the final assessment occurs after construction.
 Users can evaluate their systems based on the amount of applicable points in seven categories.